This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 An infant brain damage settlement is a monetary award that parents (or guardians) receive on behalf of a child who was injured due to medical negligence.
-Infant brain damage can occur after unforeseen complications, but sometimes it happens because of medical mistakes.
-The consequences can potentially be severe and can affect a child permanently.
+Complications of childbirth increase the risk of infant brain damage, but medical negligence can also cause this injury.
+The consequences are potentially severe and can affect a child permanently.

 Infant brain damage is more common than people realize.
-Childbirth is a complicated procedure, even with all the advances we have in modern medicine.
-When a healthcare provider is careless or negligent, the risk of complications will heighten.
-[1]
+Childbirth is a complicated process, even with all the advances we have in modern medicine.

-The most common cause of brain damage in an infant is asphyxiation during childbirth.
+The most common cause of brain damage in an infant is loss of oxygen to the baby’s brain during childbirth.
+This type of brain damage is called hypoxic-ischemic encephalopathy (HIE).[1]

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowThere are many potential causes of asphyxiation, including illness in the mother that reduces the flow of oxygen to the baby.
-During labor and delivery, complications with the placenta or umbilical cord can restrict blood flow too.
+Get Help NowThere are many potential causes of HIE, including illness in the mother that reduces the flow of oxygen to the baby.
+During labor and delivery, complications with the placenta or umbilical cord can restrict blood flow, too.

 When the vulnerable brain of an infant is deprived of oxygen for any period, it can cause damage, including cell death.
 The longer the duration of oxygen deprivation, the more severe the damage is likely to be.

+Another potential cause of infant brain damage is physical trauma.
 A doctor may use a vacuum extractor or forceps to help aid in the delivery.
-These can be used safely, but they also have the potential to damage the head and brain of an infant if too much force is applied.
+These can be used safely, but delivery instruments also have the potential to damage the head and brain of an infant if too much force is applied.

 Brain damage can also be caused by untreated infections in the mother or by a misdiagnosed and untreated condition in the newborn, including jaundice.